 -

-Do the data protection laws in your jurisdiction provide individual data privacy rights, such as the right to access and the right to deletion?
-If so, please provide a general description of such rights, how they are exercised, any exceptions and any other relevant details.
+Do the data protection laws in your jurisdiction establish specific rights for individuals, such as the right to access and the right to deletion?
+If so, please provide a general description of such rights, how they are exercised, and any exceptions.

 Access to data